JustWaveThings/TicTacToe/README.md

 My thoughts

 - Keep same lines as object in array (3 row, 3 column, 2 diagonal)
-- After turn 2.5 and every move after,  invoke function to remove any polluted line element (a line with both markers on it) from the possible win array, then check the gameboard array against the possible win array for 3 markers of either player (if found, break loop and declare winner)
+- After turn 2.5 and every move after,  invoke function to remove any polluted line element (a line with both markers on it) from the gameMoves array, then check the gameboard array against the possible win array for 3 markers of either player (if found, break loop and declare winner)
 - Put function loop --- while possible wins array length is not 0, game continues.
-If game gets to 0 possible winning lines, tie is declared.
+If game gets to 0 possible winning lines in gameMoves, tie is declared.

 ---